Clitandre: Summary

 The Prince arrives in time to confirm Clitandre's innocence and to ensure his release from prison.
 Clitandre expresses to the Prince that despite his former love for Caliste, he no longer wishes to marry her.

-The King consents to the mariage of Caliste and Rosidor and Pymante is sent before the Counsel to be judged for his crimes.
-The Prince and Caliste pardon Dorise for her actions, but Dorise worries that her reputation is sullied due to Pymante abducting her.
+The King consents to the marriage of Caliste and Rosidor, and Pymante is sent before the Counsel to be judged for his crimes.
+The Prince and Caliste pardon Dorise for her actions, but Dorise worries her reputation is sullied due to Pymante abducting her.
 The play ends with the Prince proposing that Dorise marry Clitandre.

 Opinions of the play

 In 1660, thirty years after the plays initial publication, Pierre Corneille added a preface in which he commented several aspects of Clitandre.
 He acknowledges that the monologues are "too long and too frequent" in the play but says that this was desirable at the time that the play was written.
 He also states that someone who only sees Clitandre performed once will have difficulties fully comprehending the plot.

 Corneille recognizes that this play is of a different style than his other works, but he justifies this in saying that he took liberties in order to shock classic-style playwrights.
 He did not believe that the classical plays produced by the Ancient Greeks were examples of perfection, thus he sought to produce something new.
 He acknowledges that not all will like this new style.